Offering someone a senior role can never be an entirely risk-free proposition

 In addition to evaluating their background, abilities and potential via methods such as interview, we can also offer psychological evaluation via Hogan methodology and referencing with peers.

-Hunter-Miller offers personality assessment using the well-established Hogan assessment methodology.
+Hunter-Miller offers interviewing and benchmarking for particular roles, as well as personality assessment using the well-established Hogan assessment methodology.
 This process offers a powerful means to assess candidate fit for a role and culture or to build self-awareness in key team members to drive performance improvement.

 Each assessment element plays a slightly different role in understanding candidate fit.